 Coming Soon: for a new Fall or Spring student you will be able to access your completed Health Record on line if a record was submitted to the Health Office.

 Request made by mail:

 Mail the completed form with a check or money order for the $5 fee (made out to “Nassau Community College”) to the following address:

 1 Education Drive

 If we have your immunization on file, it will be mailed to you.
 Please do NOT send cash.

 Request made in person:

-Complete the Immunization Record Request form, and pay Bursar (Administrative Tower lower level) the $5 fee.
-Bring picture ID and the Bursar's receipt to Student Health Services (located adjacent to Bursar).
-If we have your immunization on file, and time permits, the record will be handed to you.
-If time is limited it will be mailed to your home address.
+Complete the Immunization Record Request form, and pay the $5 fee to the Bursar.
+Bring picture ID and the Bursar's receipt to Student Health Office.
+If we have your immunization on file and time permits, the record will be handed to you.
+If time is limited, it will be mailed to your home address.

-If you were in attendance at Nassau before the Fall of 1990 you will NOT have an Immunization Record on File.
+If you were in attendance at Nassau before the Fall of 1990, we do NOT have an Immunization Record on File.